sarpt/argrep/README.md

 - `--fr` : (list) filename regexes
 - `-v` : verbose logging
 - `--er` : (list) extension regexes
+- `--libarchive`: path to libarchive library.
+When not provided, `/usr/lib/libarchive.so` is used by default
+- `--libmagic`: path to libmagic library.
+When not provided, `/usr/lib/libmagic.so` is used by default

 ### unnamed arguments